 Budgetary Basis.
-Fiscal year 2020 net revenues from lottery sources, including instant ticket sales and the state's participation in the multi-state Powerball game, decreased by 6.1 percent.
+Fiscal year 2020 net revenues from lottery sources, including instant ticket sales and the state's participation in the multi-state Powerball game, decreased by 6.1 percent and were negatively affected by the COVID-19 pandemic.
 Total funds available, including prior year lapses and net revenues received by the Lottery Fund during fiscal year 2020, were \$1,959.1 million.
 Total appropriations, net of current-year lapses, were \$2,078.9 million.
 The fiscal year-end unappropriated balance and reserve had a negative balance of \$119.8 million.

 Budgetary Basis.
 Fiscal year 2021 net revenues from lottery sources, including instant ticket sales and the state's participation in the multi-state Powerball game, increased by 19.3 percent.
 Total funds available, including prior year lapses and net revenues received by the Lottery Fund during fiscal year 2021, were \$1,999.8 million.
 Total appropriations, net of current-year lapses, were \$1,876.5 million.
-The fiscal year-end unappropriated balance and reserve had a balance of \$48.3 million.
+The fiscal year-end unappropriated balance and reserve had a balance of \$48.3 million, an increase of 140.3 percent.